Listen to the podcast:

 Michael: The visualizations you’re creating are being used in meetings.
 They’re being used, maybe, in sales presentations.
 White papers.
 Are there any other places where your visualizations are being shown?

 Kate: Yes.
 One thing you wouldn’t expect is we use it in client facilitation meetings.
-An example is we have new chief information officers who go through a program with Deloitte.
+An example is we have new chief information officers who go through a program at work.
 Let’s say at a bank somewhere a new chief information officer is hired.
 And we bring them in for a day session that helps them plan what they should do in the first six to 12 months, who they should network with, what they should do with their talent.
 It’s an all-day session.
 And we have these huge panels that we call Smart Boards that are based on Tableau.
 Basically, it’s a tool that —

 Kate: It’s this huge blown-up TV screen.
 And a visual that they can interactively touch and play with and use drop-downs to see how other CIOs are doing or what they’re planning to do in the next six to 12 months.
 That was cool, seeing it used in a client setting like that.